AnastasisPap/Blockchain-Simulation-Engine/README.md

 ```

 ### Task list (by priority)
-- [ ] Create batch execution for multiple parameter values
-- [ ] Use multiple threads
 - [ ] Handle simulation end (show graphs, store results, etc.)
+- [ ] Use equation to find the threshold value using max_stake as parameter
 - [ ] Create "whale" distribution
 - [ ] Code cleanup